 - 900 gr (2 lbs) strong flour (aka bread flour)

-- Mix together all ingredients for about 5-6 minutes, until the dough is smooth and stops sticking to the sides of the bowl.
+- Mix together all ingredients for about 5-6 minutes, adding the salt towards the end, until the dough is smooth and stops sticking to the sides of the bowl.
 If the dough is still too sticky sprinkle in a little more flour, if it's too dry add a little more water.

 - Transfer the dough onto a clean surface sprinkled with flour and work with your hands until smooth and even.